-Welcome to the second edition of the Mobility Conference, which is almost a tradition!
+Welcome to the mobility conference, which is taking place for the second time, so it's almost a tradition!

-While last May we focused on the different aspects of mobility, this time the focus is on convenience.
-Can a car-free life be comfortable?
-Why take the train when you can go faster and further by plane?
-Will we ever have convenient cross-border public transport?
-And what is comfort in transport anyway: getting to your destination quickly or fast internet on the way, a soft seat or plenty of room to move, comfortable transfers or not having to sit around?
-It's definitely worth reviewing the programme and the speakers, we promise a local as well as an international dimension, inspiration and intrigue, and certainly interesting conversations, so we recommend staying for dinner together.
-The conference will be bilingual, with simultaneous English-English translation available for guests who do not speak Estonian.
-It's worth signing up now, as the room is not made of rubber and the programme will be exciting.
+While last May we focused on various aspects of mobility, this time the focus is on convenience.
+Can a car-free life be convenient?
+Why prefer a train when you can travel faster and further by plane?
+Will we ever have convenient public transport that works across borders?
+And what is convenience in transport anyway: getting there quickly or fast internet on the way, a soft seat or plenty of room to move, comfortable transfers or not having to change seats?
+It is definitely worth checking out the program and speakers, we promise both a local and international dimension, inspiration and intrigue, and certainly interesting conversations, which is why we recommend staying for a joint dinner.
+The conference is bilingual, and for guests who do not speak Estonian, we offer simultaneous translation into English.
+It is worth registering now, because the room is not rubber and the program will be exciting.

 See you soon!